 Beyond its architectural splendor, the Süleymaniye Mosque holds deep cultural and historical significance.
 It was commissioned by Sultan Süleyman the Magnificent, a ruler whose reign marked a pinnacle of Ottoman achievements.
 The mosque served as a representation of his legacy and devotion, standing as a symbol of the empire’s grandeur and its rich spiritual heritage.

 For tourists and travelers alike, the Süleymaniye Mosque offers an immersive experience, enveloping visitors in a captivating blend of history, art, and spirituality.
 Whether you are marveling at the intricacies of its design, exploring its tranquil garden, or simply taking a moment of contemplation within its sacred walls, the Süleymaniye Mosque is an unmissable gem that will undoubtedly leave an indelible impression.

 However, You can use Monocular Telescope for your smartphone when want to do taken pictures!
 It will be great for your upcoming pictures.

-Since the middle of the 15th century, it is the most famous bazaar in Istanbul and a shopping paradise par excellence.
-On an area of 40,000 square meters, up to half a million people romp here every day.
-Said the 19th-century Italian author Edmondo de Amicis ab “No man in love with a woman can walk through this bazaar and not curse fate for not making him a millionaire,”. anyhow you don’t miss this place in Istanbul travel.
+Spanning an impressive 40,000 square meters, it welcomes up to half a million people daily, a testament to its enduring popularity.
+As the 19th-century Italian author Edmondo de Amicis famously remarked, “No man in love with a woman can walk through this bazaar and not curse fate for not making him a millionaire.